-Each fund has its individual terms of reference.
-Community groups and others should evaluate which fund is likely to be most suitable to fund their proposed projects.
+Each fund has individual terms of reference.
+Community groups and other potential applicants should evaluate which fund is most suitable and likely to fund their proposed projects.

 Click on each panel alongside for further information and how to make an application.

-The Hedon Shuttle - A new pilot bus service CB 3 is now running from Burton Pidsea and Roos to Hedon.
-See downloads for the timetable.
+The Hedon Shuttle - Service CB 3 is a pilot bus service - which currently runs from Burton Pidsea and Roos to Hedon.

 Its schedule has recently been modified and now calls at Preston (Sandhills Garden Centre) and Bilton (Asda).

 If your property lies adjacent to Roos Beck, then Roos Parish Council recommends that you acquire a copy of "Living on the Edge" by either downloading from www.gov.uk or from the download panel.

 The booklet explains the rights and responsibilities of those living adjacent to a watercourse.

 The East Riding of Yorkshire Council is the overall risk management authority for Roos Beck.